fredrick/riff/README.md

 # Riff

-| A musical game that tests your ability to play a "riff".
+> A musical game that tests your ability to play "riffs"

 Record a riff and see how well you or someone else can play it.